LeoVarnet/psychoac-manuel-fr/_sources/systeme_auditif/Oreille_interne.md

-pressure encounters when the oval window pushes in and out; the capacitances represent the compliance of the basilar membrane, which tends to deflect in reaction to the pressure in the fluid moving along the galleries
+pressure encounters when the oval window pushes in and out; the capacitances represent the compliance of the basilar membrane, which tends to deflect in reaction to the pressure in the fluid moving along the galleries At some angular frequency, ω, within the auditory range, the inertia and compliance of one section, taken to be the nth, will be in resonance so that ω =
+1/(LnCn )1/2 and the section will have almost no impedance and look like a short circuit (a hole).
+The result is that all the flow passes through this section, causing large displacement of the partition, limited only by dampin

 However, through almost the entire length of the cochlea runs a structure known as the basilar membrane, which subdivides the fluid-filled spaces inside the cochlea